 At graduation, you'll have a chance to meet the volunteer puppy raisers that provided a loving home for your dog as a puppy.
 You can choose to remain in contact with your dog's raisers after you return home.

 Our services don't end after graduation.
-Guide Dogs for the Blind has a team of professionals: peer counselors, instructors, staff veterinarians and regional field staff available for consultation, training advice and hands-on expertise when needed.
+Guide Dogs for the Blind has a team of professionals: Support Center staff, peer counselors, instructors, staff veterinarians and regional field staff available for consultation, training advice and hands-on expertise when needed.
 They can assist you handling family adjustments to your dog, managing your dog's health, resolving training issues or transitioning to a successor dog.
 Financial assistance to help cover veterinary care costs is also available.

 Take some time and explore our website.
 If you don't find the answers to your questions, pick up the phone and call us, toll free, at 800-295-4050 or email firstname.lastname@example.org.
 And if you're ready right now to find out if a Guide Dog is right for you, the steps below outline the path to class enrollment.